All about Anatolian Shepherd – Breed Characteristics and Features

 The breed gets its name from the region of Anatolia, located in modern-day Turkey.
 Since these dogs were bred as working dogs, they have historically guarded livestock and are powerful enough to fend off large animals like wolves.

-Today, the Anatolian Shepherd is the 90th most popular dog breed in the world and a much-loved animal across the world.
+Today, the Anatolian Shepherd is the 79th most popular dog breed in the US and a much-loved animal across the world.
 It was officially recognized as a pure breed by the American Kennel Club in 1999 and has remained a favorite amongst dog owners in the United States ever since.

 The Anatolian Shepherd dog is big, bold, and beautiful.
-Here are a few common features to help you spot this dog breed.
+Here are a few common features:

 • This dog breed is powerful and tall, measuring up to an astonishing height of 32 inches.